Rule 5160-31-03 | Eligibility for enrollment in the PASSPORT HCBS waiver program.

 (B) If the individual does not meet any of the eligibility requirements identified in this rule, the individual shall be denied enrollment in PASSPORT.
 In such instances, the individual shall be notified of his or her hearing rights in accordance with division 5101:6 of the Administrative Code.

-(C) Once enrolled in PASSPORT, an individual will not be disenrolled unless the individual requests disenrollment, moves out of state, transitions between the PASSPORT waiver and the mycare Ohio waiver, or expires.
+(C) An individual will not be disenrolled from the PASSPORT waiver if disenrollment will result in losing eligibility for Ohio medicaid, unless the individual requests disenrollment, moves out of state, or dies.